MongoDB is a general-purpose, document-based structured, and distributed database built for modern applications.

 It has a simplified UI for configuring and managing databases and many other features like sharding, clustering, replication, etc. You have an option to host on AWS, GCP, or Azure.

-The companies like eharmony, InVision, SEGA, KPMG, 7-ELEVEN are extensively using cloud Atlas.
+The companies like eharmony, InVision, SEGA, KPMG, and 7-ELEVEN extensively use cloud Atlas.

-You can get it started in FREE to explore the platform.
+You can get it started for FREE to explore the platform.
 In the FREE tier, you enjoy the following.

 - 512 MB of Storage